 No one enjoys discussing STDs, but if you are an adult having sex, or you are a parent, it would be wise to learn some essential facts about STDs that everyone should know. … Continue reading

 Endometriosis is a much more prevalent issue than many people might think.
 In fact, fewer than 1/3 of women know what endometriosis is, despite it affecting approximately one out of every ten women in the United States.

 Endometriosis occurs when uterine tissue begins to grow outside of the uterus. … Continue reading

 Uterine fibroids are a much more common issue than you might think.
-According to the National Institutes of Health, one study found that between 80 and 90 percent of African American women and 70 percent of Caucasian women will develop fibroids … Continue reading
+According to the National Institutes of Health, one study found that between 80 and 90 percent of African American women and 70 percent of Caucasian women will develop fibroids before the age of 50. … Continue reading

 While ovarian cancer is only the ninth most common cancer in women, it is the leading cause of death for cancers of the female reproductive system.

 The ovaries are responsible for releasing eggs during ovulation and producing female hormones.
 Over time, … Continue reading

 You may be wondering what’s special about May 8-14?
 This week, we at South Florida Women’s Care encourage women to take the National Women’s Health Week pledge. … Continue reading